 Our Team and Experts

 Our Team and Experts have been working in patient safety for years.
 TMIT Global, our founding organization at www.SafetyLeaders.org and www.GlobalPatientSafetyForum.org has operated the longest running and largest patient safety community of practice in the world where most of our team and experts have served.
-In 2020, it has started its second decade of delivering monthly webinars, producing broadcast films, and undertaking R&D. New team members including college leaders, Emergency Medical Technicians, and Lifeguards.
+Now in 2023, we are well into our second decade of delivering monthly webinars, producing broadcast films, and undertaking safety R&D. New team members including college leaders, Emergency Medical Technicians, and Lifeguards.

 Gregory H. Botz, MD, FCCM

 Professor of Anesthesiology and Critical Care

 Gregory H. Botz, MD, FCCM, is a Professor of Anesthesiology and Critical Care at The University of Texas MD Anderson Cancer Center.
 He is also an Adjunct Clinical Professor of Anesthesiology at Stanford University School of Medicine.
 He inspired initial focus of the team on active shooter events, and it was his continuous inspiration that led to the development of Med Tac.
 It was also his inspiration and idea to develop the CARE Huddle Checklist.
 He is the lead clinical content expert for the Med Tac program.
 He is a recipient of The Pete Conrad Patient Safety Award, recognizing these individual contributions to the Med Tac Program and his leadership service to the team.